-An automatic litter box can solve these problems.
-We’re talking about nothing less than a robot maid for your cat’s powder room — a poop-scooping machine that doesn’t groan at the thought of cleaning the litter box and does so with a diligence that no human could muster.
+We’re talking about nothing less than a robot maid for your cat’s powder room—a poop-scooping machine that doesn’t groan at the thought of cleaning the litter box and does so with a level of diligence that few cat owners could equal if they tried.

 Now that you know what it takes to make a great automatic litter box, let’s review the top products on the market.